AndyShiue/derivation/README.md

 # derivation
 Deriving traits for C-like enums using macro 1.1.

-Supports Rust 1.15 or above.
+Supports Rust 1.15 and above.

 How to use: